How to Use Public Wi-Fi Securely

 Limit Access to Personal Accounts

-If you need public Wi-Fi, avoid logging into personal accounts containing sensitive information, such as your bank, email, or social media accounts.
+If you need public Wi-Fi, avoid logging in to personal accounts that contain sensitive information, such as your bank, email, or social media accounts.

 Use HTTPS Websites